Burbage, Leicestershire

-Burbage is a large village and civil parish, now generally considered a suburb of the neighbouring town of Hinckley.
+Burbage is a large village and civil parish, now generally considered as a southern suburb of the neighbouring town of Hinckley.
 It is in the Borough of Hinckley and Bosworth in Leicestershire, England, near the border with Warwickshire.

 History

 The village's name means 'valley/brook with a fortification'.

 Leofric, Earl of Mercia, gave the village of Burbage to Coventry Abbey in 1043.
 At that time it was valued at two shillings.
 By the time of the Domesday Book in 1086, its value had risen to £4.
 There were 1¼ hides of land (around 150 acre) with two ploughs.
 Twenty villagers held two smallholdings, with two slaves and eight ploughs.
 Burbage also had a meadow, measuring a furlong in length and width (about 40,500 square metres).
 The village also owned woodland half a league by four furlongs (2.2 square kilometres).

 In 1564 the diocesan returns show a population of 57 families within Burbage and six at Sketchley.

 Burbage, for many centuries a small farming community, remained very thinly populated.
 In the census of 1801 there were 1098 inhabitants.
 It was not until the twentieth century that the population exceeded 2000.